The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Month 3–4: Build Layer 2 (decision distribution)

-Create decision frameworks, train the team, and establish escalation protocols
+Create decision frameworks, train the team, establish escalation protocols

 Time investment: 10–12 hours